lispnik/embello/README.md

-(I cloned it from https://git.jeelabs.org/jcw/embello)
+(I cloned it from https://git.jeelabs.org/jcw/embello -- lispnik)

 Embedded software from JeeLabs
 ==============================